basic-produce/project/index.md

 ![Database Diagram](assets/database_diagram.png)

 ## SQL Query
+Words from the legends:

 "Data should be transformed as far upstream as possible, and as far downstream as necessary."

 I extracted and transformed the data using mySQL.

 Full mySQL query can be found in this link: [Full Query](https://github.com/thong-pm/Data_Port/blob/main/PowerBI/Forecast%20tracking/foreast_track_query.sql).

 Mostly try to join the revenue columns from actual and forecasting tables, redefine some attributes with CASE function and format the date time data type.
 ## Visualization

 ### Line Column Chart
 The main visualization of the chart is the line column chart.

 The columns represents revenue has been gathered.
 While the lines are the forecast versions, usually 3 or 4 latest months.

 ![Line And Column](assets/line_and_column_chart.png)